ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 3. Click on a subject in the Threat Explorer table.

-    This will open the flyout, where both header preview and email download links are positioned.
+    This opens the flyout, where both header preview and email download links are positioned.

     ![Threat Explorer flyout with download and preview links on the page.](media/ThreatExplorerDownloadandPreview.PNG)

 > [!IMPORTANT]
 > This capability doesn't show up for email messages that were never found in a user's mailbox, which can happen if an email was dropped or its delivery failed.
-For cases when email messages were deleted from users' mailboxes, admins will see an  error mentioning 'Mail not found'.
+In cases where email messages were deleted from users' mailboxes, admins see a "Mail not found" error message.

 ### Check the delivery action and location

-Threat Explorer real-time detections has added the Delivery Action and Delivery Location fields in the place of Delivery Status.
+In [Threat Explorer (and real-time detections)](threat-explorer.md), you now have **Delivery Action** and **Delivery Location** columns instead of the former **Delivery Status** column.
 This results in a more complete picture of where your email messages land.
-Part of the goal of this change is to make hunting easier for Security Ops people, but the net result is knowing the location of problem email messages at a glance.
+Part of the goal of this change is to make hunting easier for security operations, but the net result is knowing the location of problem email messages at a glance.

 Delivery Status is now broken out into two columns: